snuq/VSEQF/Readme.md

 * __Cut Strip Additions__

    Ripple cuts enabled, press Alt-K to trim and slide one side of the selected strips.
-   Effect strips are now duplicated to both sides of a cut strip, this includes an entire effect stack.
-   Crossfades and other two-input effect strips are handled properly now.
-If the effect is applied to the right side of a cut, it will be applied correctly.
-(See https://developer.blender.org/T50877 )
-   The active strip after a cut is correctly handled now, if the mouse is on the right side of a cut, the right strip will be active as well as selected.

 * __Delete Strip Additions__